-Team leaders and members of the Admissions leadership team continued to monitor application readers assigned to them throughout the first-year application review process, and readers had ongoing access to their team leaders through weekly office hours, email, and by phone.
+Team leaders and members of Undergraduate Admissions leadership continued to monitor application readers assigned to them throughout the first-year application review process, and readers had ongoing access to their team leaders through weekly office hours, email, and by phone.
 Additionally, routine check-in meetings among team leaders and the Associate Director of Application Review were held to discuss trends and review overall reader performance.